 Đabout+♥adv.♦4* ╕about, here_and_there, far_and_wide, hither_and_yon, hither_and_thither, helter-skelter, : My papers were scattered aboutΣ as if a tornado had struck.♪

 As you can see, the Đ marks the beginning of a new word, the + marks the end of the word, the ♥ marks the beginning of the part of speech, the ♦ marks the end of the part of speech, the number four denotes how many times this has been used (because many words have multiple meanings and each word that is in the dictionary has a separate synonym sequence for each different meaning it has), the * marks the end of the number, the ╕marks the beginning of the first synonym.
 Multiword expressions have underscores to separate each word (replace spaces within the expression), although some terms are separated by hyphens, for example, helter-skelter.
 Each synonym is followed by a comma, even if it is the last synonym in the list.
-Each example sentence follows a colon and ends with a punctuation mark and a ta ♪ (musical note).
+Each example sentence follows a colon and ends with a punctuation mark and a character ♪ (musical note).
 A tab always separates the synonyms and the first example sentence.
 These characters make it easier to do regular expressions on the text because many of the symbols used are rarely seen in dictionaries and thus, are unlikely to clash with anything in the text originally.
 If ! was used instead of one of the special characters, there would have been a higher probability of error with the regular expressions because ! is a more commonly used character in dictionaries.

 After the dictionary has been cleaned up and organized by the special characters, sample sentences are created.
 For this, a regular expression search pattern was created: